 Other notes on model program aggregation:

-- The user can to see all metadata that they added to the model program aggregation in resource view mode.
+- The user can see all metadata that they added to the model program aggregation in resource view mode.

 - A model program aggregation can be also created inside a fileset aggregation.